vitalets/global-cache/examples/auth-multi-user/README.md

-# Multi-User Authentication with Global Storage
+# Multi-User Authentication with Global Cache

 This example demonstrates how to implement multi-user authentication with global globalCache.